andyt530/py-az2tf/README.md

 ### The 2.0 azurerm provider will require some effort to but in the meantime  az2tf should continue to work albeit with the now legacy azurerm 1.44 provider.

-(There is a sister project for AWS here:  This project has now been archived in favour of my new project http://github.com/aws-samples/aws2tf)
+(There is a sister project for AWS here:  http://github.com/aws-samples/aws2tf)

 ---